Updated on 4 July 2020

 - can attract the equivalent match funding from third-party private investors and institutions

 - have previously raised at least £250,000 in equity investment from third-party investors in the last 5 years

 This new ‘support finder’ tool will help businesses and self-employed people across the UK to quickly and easily determine what financial support is available during the COVID-19 (coronavirus) pandemic.

 The finder tool on GOV.UK asks business owners to fill out a simple online questionnaire, and you will be directed to a list of all the financial support you may be eligible for.

 Further information is available from Wirral Chamber of Commerce which has opened a Business Support Helpline on 0151 650 6982 or by email to email@example.com

-For the latest Government updates on these measures, visit the COVID-19 support for businesses site.
+For the latest government updates on these measures, visit the COVID-19 (coronavirus) support for businesses website.